-(a) Within 30 days after the effective date of this AD, accomplish the requirements of paragraphs (a)(1) and (a)(2) of this AD.

-NOTE 2: Operators should initiate action to notify and ensure that flight crewmembers are apprised of this change.

-(1) Revise the FAA-approved Airplane Flight Manual (AFM) by incorporating the following into the Limitations Section of the AFM.
+- (a) At the applicable compliance time presented in the Compliance section of this AD, accomplish the requirements of paragraphs (a)(1) and (a)(2) of this AD. - NOTE 2: Operators should initiate action to notify and ensure that flight crewmembers are apprised of this change. - (1) Revise the FAA-approved Airplane Flight Manual (AFM) by incorporating the following into the Limitations Section of the AFM.
 This may be accomplished by inserting a copy of this AD in the AFM.